james-ols/hugo/site/content/services/_index.md

     imageUrl: /img/about-shade-grown.jpg
     text: >-
       We help archivists from county record offices, business and institution archives solve the challenges of public access to catalogued material.
-      We've advised during service improvements and the building of new facilities, including planning, search room to production automation, barcoding, digitisation and digital preservation.
-We've produced crowd source transcription systems, and deliver via our solutions full reader and document management and e-commerce controlled access to digital surrogates.
+We advise during service improvements and funding planning for new facilities, through to the production and supply of integrated end-to-end search room and document management solutions.
   - heading: Museums
     imageUrl: /img/about-single-origin.jpg
     text: >-